 Click on image for a larger view.

-Although PORTABLE LEVITTOWN pertains specifically to the American house trailer of the mid-20th century, their early evolution does merit perfunctory mention.
+Although PORTABLE LEVITTOWN pertains specifically to the American house trailer of the mid-20th century, their early evolution does merit mention.

 The history of the camping trailer and mobile home can be traced back to the Romani caravans of Europe and, specifically, to the American Conestoga Wagon, whose first recorded mention dates back to 1717.